approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
-* [Xcode](https://developer.apple.com/xcode/) version 13 installed (version 13.3 is used in this guide)
+* [Xcode](https://developer.apple.com/xcode/) installed (version 13.4.1 is used in this guide)
+* An iOS mobile device or simulator with iOS 10 or higher
 * The contents of this repo
-* An Apple mobile device with iOS 10 or higher

 ## RUNNING THE SHAPES APP WITHOUT APPROOV